Air Quality Health Index

 Smoke & AQHI Adjustments

 Elevated smoke concentrations have been shown to sometimes cause the AQHI to under-report health risk.
-Therefore two adjustments, each called AQHI-Plus, are made to the AQHI to improve the accuracy of the reported health risk during smoke events.
+Therefore two adjustments, each called AQHI-Plus, are being made to the AQHI to improve the accuracy of the reported health risk during smoke events.
 One adjustment operates in summer, the other in winter.

 Each of these AQHI Plus adjustments was developed by the BC Center for Disease Control for the Province and will be piloted from May 2018 through April 2019.
 To receive more information e-mail the Air Quality team and include "Information on AQHI and AQHI-Plus" in the subject line.